The Bulls of Durham

 But it is a problem.
 We’re not like South Square where they have acres and acres of parking – even though sometimes you park and you’re far away from the stores.
 The parking deck over there is going to be less than a block away.

 Brightleaf has some parking here and we have like 25 to 30 spaces on sight.
 We have retail tenants and office tenants.
 One of the biggest problems is getting people to park where they should.
 If an office tenant takes up a spot all day.
 A parking space is worth a lot of money, especially one at your doorstep.
 You want people to shop and leave.
 It takes at least and an hour and half to leave.
-But that is the last problem here and hopefully, the new parking deck will make a huge difference.
+But that is the last problem here and hopefully the new parking deck will make a huge difference.

 What was your inspiration to open the business?

-Richard: I was in Vietnam and there were a couple of Marine Lieutenants, who been to the Vietnamese language school, and one of their wives, who was in charge of the PX (Post Exchange) in Naha, a Marine base in Okinawa.
-As manager of the store, she had established many contacts.
+Richard:I was in Vietnam and there was a couple of Marine Lieutenants, who been to the Vietnamese language school, and one of their wives, who was in charge of the PX (Post Exchange) in Naha, a Marine base in Okinawa.
+As manager of the store she had established many contacts.
 She and her Marine husband were planning on opening up an import store when they got back to the US.

 I started thinking about it.
 I knew I wasn’t going to stay in the Marine Corp and I knew I wasn’t going back into the insurance business.
 I went over to her and got the names of all the suppliers that she had.
 I thought about it a little bit more and I said, “You know what?
 I think I’ll try it.”

 When I went back overseas and contacted the suppliers that she had contacts with.
 I originally thought that I was going to be the next Pier 1 Imports, but I soon found out that I would literally need 100s of 1000s of dollars.
-We imported somethings and went to the Atlanta, New York, and California markets for others.
+We imported somethings and went to the Atlanta, New York and California markets for others.

 I decided that Durham needed a really good retail store.
 The reason why was because in 1969 there weren’t really any gift stores.
 The hardware and department stores always had gift sections, but the idea of an independent gift store was just beginning to take hold.
 I decided to try it and this is going to be our 48th year.